 The Medicare–Medicaid Data Integration (MMDI) program has developed many tools designed to assist state Medicaid agencies (SMAs) with the acquisition, integration, and utilization of Medicare data.

 COBA Mapping and Recommended Data Structures

-This webinar provides an overview of the Coordination of Benefits Agreement (COBA) to the Chronic Conditions Warehouse (CCW) historic Part A/B Mapping document, which the MMDI team developed to assist SMAs in understanding how COBA claims equate to and differ from the historic Part A/B data received from the CCW.
+This webinar provides an overview of the Coordination of Benefits Agreement (COBA) to the Chronic Conditions Warehouse (CCW) historic Parts A and B Mapping document, which the MMDI team developed to assist SMAs in understanding how COBA claims equate to and differ from the historic Parts A and B data received from the CCW.

 Master Patient Index

 The Master Patient Index (MPI) webinar was developed to provide SMAs with the rationale for implementing an MPI and introduces three methodologies a SMA could use to do so.
 By using an MPI, SMAs can link an enrollee across all data sources, providing a more holistic view of each individual.
 The webinar also discusses which identifiers a SMA could use to link an enrollee across data sources.

 This webinar focuses on how SMAs can utilize the MMDI Medicare Database Staging Model (DSM).
 It introduces and explains the DSM concept and walks through, in detail, how to unpack, view, and generate the DSM.
 The DSM accounts for each Medicare data source and provides a loading strategy for each.
 The webinar also covers how utilizing the DSM is a helpful first step toward formulating a data integration plan and analyzing the data.

 Final Action Indicator Process for Enhanced Coordination of Benefits Agreement (COBA) and Part D Prescription Drug Event (PDE) Data